 Art.
 1: ORGANISATION

 The Oman desert marathon is a self-sufficient race of 165 Km (4 stages) in which the runners must carry their equipment, a sleeping bag and food during their adventure.
-The organization will provide tents, and the competitor must bring his own sleeping bag and pad.
+The organization will provide tents, and the competitor must bring his / her own sleeping bag and pad.

 Art.
 3: CONDITIONS OF RACE ADMISSION